Here I am going to discuss 19 tricks to tweak Windows 7 into the interface that works best for you.

 Launch Taskbar Apps without a Mouse:

 Likewise, you can launch any program on the taskbar without a mouse.
-Press the Windows key Picture of Start Button and the number that corresponds to the position of the application on the taskbar from the left.
-For example, Windows key Picture of Start Button + 1 to launch the left most application on the taskbar, Windows key Picture of Start Button +2 key to launch the second left-most application and so on.
+Press the Windows key and the number that corresponds to the position of the application on the taskbar from the left.
+For example, Windows key + 1 to launch the left most application on the taskbar, Windows key +2 key to launch the second left-most application and so on.

 For comprehensive list of the Windows shortcuts open Help and Support and type Windows Shortcuts and press enter to get the list.